mezla/cs162-project1/pintos/design/project1.md

       - Cet a recent CPU value of zero
       - !!
 Don't add thread, add it in unblock(): Calculate new thread's priority and add new thread to the multi-level thread queue
       - Update ready_thread

    * *thread_set_priority*: ingore the priority argument.

+   * *int thread_adjust_priority(int prioprity)*: add a new static function in thread.c.
+      - The calculated priority is always adjusted to lie in the valid range PRI_MIN to PRI_MAX

    * *thread_get_priority*: return the thread's current priority as set by the scheduler.

    * *void thread_init (void)*: